 - Interior, including:

 Following my evaluation, I will compile my findings in an easy-to-read report,

 which will distinguish between items in need of immediate servicing, repair or

 replacement, and include detailed descriptions and high-quality digital photos of

 any issues I’ve discovered.
-I’ll email you your report within 24 hours, and my job
+I’ll email you your report on the day of the inspection, and my job

 isn’t finished until you understand everything in it.